raghavthapar/Github-Notes/GitDiff.md

 1. `git diff HEAD` - This command shows all the staged and unstaged changes since our last commit.

 2. git diff --staged/--cached - Shows the changes between last commit and the staged commit.
 Kind of like, tell me if I run commit now, what changes will be added to the repo.

+3. git diff [filename] - This is used to see changes in a specific file.
+Varitations are allowed in this like using the options etc.

+4.